At first glance, you might not think much of a fastener used in a metal roof system. It seems like such a small piece of the puzzle, right?

-Remember, metal roofing fasteners comprise a small subsection of fasteners overall, but there are four general categories that you’re likely to come across.
+Remember, metal roofing fasteners and rivets comprise a small subsection of fasteners overall, but there are four general categories that you’re likely to come across.
 Here’s a quick recap:

 - Pancake head fasteners – Used for concealed fastener roof systems to attach the clips (and therefore the panels) to the roof deck.

 - Hex head fasteners – Used for concealed fastener roof systems to attach floating clips to metal purlins in an open framing application.